 Our 4th year DMD students spend 12 weeks on an externship rotation through community health centers.
 The supervising faculty at the externship sites are appointed through OHPE.

-The department trains masters and doctoral students in interdisciplinary research and grants certificates in the specialties of dental public health and geriatric dentistry.
+The department prepares masters and doctoral students in interdisciplinary research and grants certificates in the specialties of dental public health, geriatric dentistry, and general practice residency.
 Our graduates routinely attain positions as funded researchers and leaders in dentistry, industry, education, and research institutions.
 Find out more about our degree programs here:

-The Department of Oral Health Policy and Epidemiology enjoys strong collaborative relationships with the Harvard T. H. Chan School of Public Health, the Harvard Graduate School of Education, the Harvard Kennedy School of Government, and with many institutions and agencies that offer a wide variety of training sites, including Cambridge Health Alliance, Channing Laboratory, The Forsyth Institute, Harvard-affiliated hospitals, various dental insurance plans, and the Massachusetts Department of Public Health.
-Scholarship funds are available for students in the Advanced Graduate Education Program in Dental Public Health.
-Please visit the Scholarships page for details.
+OHPE collaborates with Harvard schools such as Harvard T. H. Chan School of Public Health, the Harvard Graduate School of Education and with many institutions and agencies that offer a wide variety of training sites.
+Our collaborators include Cambridge Health Alliance, The Forsyth Institute, DentaQuest Partnership, and the Massachusetts Department of Public Health.